Albania: Coalition Helps Pass Whistleblower Law

 Bosnia and Herzegovina: Relief in Tuzla Kvarc Case

 Following a one-year standoff that included suicide threats and an 18-day hunger strike, an agreement was reached with government officials on April 28, 2016 to allow Tuzla Kvarc to resume mining operations.
-The company was brought to its knees by an onslaught of government sanctions and vandalism after an employee exposed a mining official’s bribery scheme in 2015.
+The company was brought to its knees by an onslaught of sanctions, vandalism and other reprisals after an employee exposed a government mining scheme in 2015.

 Bosnia and Herzegovina: Victimized WBer Reinstated